freeCodeCamp/freeCodeCamp/guide/english/certifications/responsive-web-design/basic-css/add-different-margins-to-each-side-of-an-element/index.md

 ---
 title: Add Different Margins to Each Side of an Element
 ---
-## Add Different Margins to Each Side of an Element
+# Add Different Margins to Each Side of an Element

+## Problem Explanation
 To adjust the margins of an element use:

 ```css